Andreas Papandreou: Economy in the early 1980s

 Greek National Income per decade for 1900–2000.
 During Papandreou's tenure from 1981 to 1989, the national income increased at approximately the same rate as it did during the turbulent decade of 1941–1950.
 Source: The Bank of Greece and National Statistical Service, various open source bulletins and reports.

 Papandreou's government introduced wealth redistribution policies.
 Public pension spending nearly doubled from 1980 to 1985, while manufacturing wages rose by 10% and the minimum wage jumped 32% in 1982.
 Social welfare, healthcare, and insurance spending increased, credit became more accessible, and labor laws were strengthened.
 A national unemployment support system was established, and public consumption and investment grew by 7% and 10%, respectively, between 1982 and 1985.

 Papandreou's pro-worker policies, combined with anti-capitalist rhetoric that hindered foreign investment and a failure to address stagflation, burdened companies in Greece.
 They already faced competitiveness issues and declining profits due to the 1970s oil crises and they were now exposed to European competition.
 Several multi-national companies left Greece, such as Esso, Ethyl, Pirelli, and Goodyear.
 Shipyards and associated industries employing thousands of workers closed.
-Companies not already bankrupted encouraged early retirement, further burdening the Greek state, which had to assist the insurance funds.
+Companies not already bankrupt encouraged early retirement, further burdening the Greek state, which had to assist the insurance funds.
 In 1983, PASOK nationalized numerous industries by establishing a restructuring business agency called "Industrial Reconstruction Organisation."
 These companies continued to operate at a loss without increasing productivity, turning nationalization into patronage.
 Agriculture also struggled, as Greece shifted from a trade surplus in agricultural products to a deficit by 1986, partly due to an artificial increase of wages that led to labor shortages.
 Papandreou recognized the lack of productivity and increased trade deficits, admitting that "we consume more than we produce."

 Nationalization added to Greece's debt, with the Bank of Greece on the brink of collapse.
 Recovery started when EEC support began in Greece, but growth was sluggish due to corruption and clientelism.
 Unemployment rose sharply from 2.8% in 1980 to approximately 8% by the end of his first term.
 Papandreou did not introduce progressive tax reform to increase the state's revenues to address the increasing budget deficits due to his policies, and instead used foreign loans.
 The foreign debt increase caused external debt interest payments to rise from 2.5% of GDP in 1980 to 5.4% of GDP in 1986, more than defense and education combined in his second administration.